MicrosoftDocs/learn/learn-pr/iot/your-first-iot-central-app/includes/2-create-a-device-template.md

 Commands are similar to settings, but note that a command can contain no, or multiple, input fields if necessary, whereas a setting is limited to a single value.

-Now, in the next unit, we can validate that we have at least some of the device template entries correct.
+Now, in the next unit, we can do some validation of our device template.